 Positive Control is prepared before the assay by mixing known amounts of NAD+ and NADH standards with the Positive Control buffer (provided).
-Positive control volume and concentration of NAD metabolites mimic a blood sample of healthy human subject.
+The volume of the Positive Control and concentration of NAD metabolites mimic a blood sample of a healthy human subject.
 Prepared Positive Control undergoes the same extraction and stabilization steps as whole blood samples.

-- 1. Thaw the tube with Positive Control (buffer) for 5 min at room temperature. - Add 75 μL of 50 μM NAD+ stock (for preparation, see page 10) and 30 μL of 10 μM NADH stock (for preparation, see page 10) into Positive Control buffer and vortex to prepare Positive Control.
-Expected concentration of NAD+ in Positive Control is 25 μM, and of NADH is 2 μM. - 3.
+- 1. Thaw the microtube with Positive Control (buffer) for 5 min at room temperature. - 2.
+To prepare Positive Control, add 45 μL of Positive Control buffer into a microtube. - 3.
+Add 75 μ L of 50 \muM NAD+ stock (for preparation, see page 11) and 30 μ L of 10 \muM NADH stock (for preparation, see page 11) into Positive Control buffer and vortex.
+Expected concentration of NAD+ in Positive Control is 25 \pm 3 μ M, and of NADH is 2 \pm 0.3 μ M. - 4.
 Positive Control does not contain proteins and therefore it can be extracted with BUFFER A at room temperature.
-Add 100 μ L of the prepared Positive control into 500 μ L of BUFFER A at room temperature to create an "extract" of Positive control, vortex, and proceed to step 4. - 4.
-Prepare two separate aliquots of the Positive Control "extract" (from step 3) into clean test tubes $150 \,\mu\text{L}$ / tube. - 5.
-To the first 150 μL aliquot add 100 μL of NAD+ stabilizing reagent, vortex, and incubate at room temperature for 5 min.
-Then keep refrigerated until the assay.
-This stabilized Positive control aliquot will be used in NAD+ assay. - 6.
-To the second 150 μ L aliquot add 100 μ L of NADH stabilizing reagent, vortex.
-Heat this solution at 75° 80°C for 1 min, cool on ice.
-Then keep refrigerated until the assay.
-This stabilized Positive control aliquot will be used in NADH assay.
+Add 100 μ L of the prepared Positive Control into 500 μ L of BUFFER A at room temperature to create an "extract" of Positive Control, vortex, and proceed to step 5. - 5.
+Prepare two separate aliquots of the Positive Control "extract" (from step 4) into clean microtubes $-150 \, \mu L$ / tube. - 6.
+To the first 150 μ L aliquot, add 100 μ L of NAD+ stabilizing reagent, vortex, and incubate at room temperature for 5 min.
+Then keep refrigerated and covered with foil until the assay.
+This stabilized Positive Control aliquot will be used in NAD+ assay. - 7.
+To the second 150 μ L aliquot, add 100 μ L of NADH stabilizing reagent, vortex.
+Heat this solution at 75° 80°C for 2 min, cool on ice.
+Then keep refrigerated and covered with foil until the assay.
+This stabilized Positive Control aliquot will be used in NADH assay.